Densification, Landscape Preservation and the Fight Against Climate Change

 Debates around densification in suburban environments.

-This project focuses on debates around densification in suburban environments, particularly in relation to landscape preservation and climate change.
-We are interested in the differential public participation opportunities accross the metropolitan areas and the perceptions of citizens to be able to contribute.
+1. Debating densification in suburban environments, particularly in relation to landscapes and climate change.
+We are interested in the forms that participation takes, and in citizens’ perceptions of being able to contribute.

-FRQSC, Emerging Faculty Grant (Sophie L. Van Neste)
+FRQSC, Emerging Faculty Grant (Sophie L. Van Neste) Canada Research Chair in Urban Climate Action

 Objectives